Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Convergence Analysis of the AGD Algorithm

 \end{assumption}

-Assumption \ref{assum::conv-lip-grad} and \ref{assum::conv-lip-cont} can hold for both the price-only model since the partial derivative in $p$ is a constant.
-Although there is quadratic term in the profit function with price-adjustment cost, which means Assumption \ref{assum::conv-lip-cont} may not hold when $p$ is unconstrained.
+Assumptions \ref{assum::conv-lip-grad} and \ref{assum::conv-lip-cont} can hold for both the price-only models with and without price-adjustment cost.
+Although there is quadratic term in the cost function with price-adjustment cost, which means Assumption \ref{assum::conv-lip-cont} may not hold when $p$ is unconstrained.
 In practice, the price decision is usually within a reasonable range and thus \ref{assum::conv-lip-cont} can be satisfied in most cases.

-We then state the error bound in convex case:
+Based on the assumptions above mentioned, we then explore the theoretical guarantee of the convex and strongly convex cases, respectively.